Norma J. Stumbo is currently retired after being at Illinois State University and the University of Illinois from 1984 to 2008.

 - Client Assessment in Therapeutic Recreation

-- Professional Issues in Therapeutic Recreation (1st-2nd-3rd editions)
+- Professional Issues in Therapeutic Recreation (1st-3rd eds.)

-- Study Guide for the National CTRS Certification Examination (1st-4th editions) with Dr. Jean Folkerth
+- Study Guide for the National CTRS Certification Examination (1st-4th eds.) with Jean Folkerth

-- Leisure Education I: A Manual of Activities and Resources (1st-2nd editions)
+- Leisure Education I: A Manual of Activities and Resources (1st-2nd eds.)

-- Leisure Education II: More Activities and Resources (1st-2nd editions)
+- Leisure Education II: More Activities and Resources (1st-2nd eds.)

 - Leisure Education III: More Activities and Resources